RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 * `{{@  commented text @}}` - commented text

 > #### Delimiter Customization
-> Script delimeters and options can be customized via the `ScriptParser.ScriptingDelimiters` property that allow you can create custom delimiters, to support alternate script tag schemes (classic `<%= %>` for example).
+> Script delimiters and options can be customized via the `ScriptParser.ScriptingDelimiters` property that allow you can create custom delimiters, to support alternate script tag schemes (classic `<%= %>` for example).
 >
 > #### Default Html Encoding
 > Since Html output generation is very common, there's also an option to HtmlEncode Expression output  by default by setting:
 > ```cs
 > ScriptParser.ScriptingDelimiters.HtmlEncodeExpressionsByDefault = true`
 > ```
-> This causes all `{{ expression }}` output to be Html encoded and you can use `{{@ expression }}` to explicitly force output to raw string/html output.
+> This causes all `{{ expression }}` output to be Html encoded and you can use `{{! expression }}` to explicitly force output to raw string/html output.
 The default for this setting is `false`.

 You can embed C# expressions and code blocks to expand dynamic content that is generated at runtime.
 This class works by taking a template and turning it into executing code that produces a string output result.

 This class has two operational methods:

 * `ExecuteScript()`
 This is the high level execution method that you pass a template and a model to, and it processes the template, expanding the data and returns a string of the merged output.
+There a number of variations for running Async and providing strongly typed models via Generics.

 * `ParseScriptToCode()`
 This method takes a template and parses it into a block of C# code that can be executed to produce a string result of merged content.
 This is a lower level method that can be used to customize how the code is eventually executed.
 For example, you might want to combine multiple snippets into a single class via multiple methods rather than executing individually.